ietf-wg-acme/acme/draft-ietf-acme-acme.md

 validation methods that were removed because they were found not to be secure in some cases.

 Validation methods do not have to be compatible with ACME in order to be registered.
-For example, a CA might wish to register a validation method in order to support its use with the ACME extensions to CAA
+For example, a CA might wish to register a validation method to support its use with the ACME extensions to CAA
 {{?I-D.ietf-acme-caa}}.

-\[\[ RFC EDITOR: Please replace XXXX above with the RFC number assigned to this document ]]

 # Security Considerations

 ACME is a protocol for managing certificates that attest to identifier/key bindings.
-Thus the foremost security goal of ACME is to ensure the integrity of this process, i.e., to ensure that the bindings attested by certificates are correct and that only authorized entities can manage certificates.
+Thus, the foremost security goal of ACME is to ensure the integrity of this process, i.e., to ensure that the bindings attested by certificates are correct and that only authorized entities can manage certificates.
 ACME identifies clients by their account keys, so this overall goal breaks down into